UEFA Euro 2028 qualifying

 The UEFA Euro 2028 qualifying tournament is an upcoming football competition that will determine the 24 UEFA member men's national teams in the UEFA Euro 2028 final tournament.
 The competition will be linked with the 2026–27 UEFA Nations League, giving countries a secondary route to qualify for the final tournament.

-Up to 55 UEFA member associations may enter the qualifying process.
+All UEFA member associations, except Russia who are suspended, may enter the qualifying process.
+This will be the last qualifying process to feature a group stage.
+All future European qualifiers, starting with those for the 2030 FIFA World Cup, will feature a two-tier qualification format, closely modelled after the new UEFA Champions League format.

 Teams

-All 55 UEFA member associations are eligible to compete in the qualifying competition, including the four host nations.
+54 UEFA member associations are eligible to compete in the qualifying competition, including the four host nations:

-Russia were suspended from UEFA competition on 28 February 2022 due to their country's invasion of Ukraine.
-However, no decision has yet been made on how this will affect their participation in UEFA Euro 2028 qualifying.